Grants and Other Cost Saving Programs

 ARC SPC Shale POWER Mini-Grant Program

-The ARC PA MAKES Mini-grant is designed to assist coal impacted community’s response to negative economic factors by diversifying and growing small and medium sized manufacturers through strategic efforts to build capacity, improve efficiencies and demand locally, stimulate job creation, and drive economic impact.
+The ARC SPC Shale POWER Mini-grant is designed to assist coal-impacted community’s response to negative economic factors by diversifying and growing small and medium sized manufacturers through strategic efforts to build capacity, improve efficiencies and demand locally, stimulate job creation, and drive economic impact.

 Maker-to-Manufacturing Commercialization Center (M2M) Grant

 The new virtual Maker-to-Manufacturing Commercialization Center (M2M) connects entrepreneurial makers and small businesses to a larger ecosystem of manufacturing.

 Manufacturing Internships provide an exchange of services for experience between a college student and a manufacturing company.

 Businesses may receive up to $150,000 in federal grants to be used for business development.

 Upgrading your capital equipment and technology can be a vital step in expanding your markets, enhancing productivity and quality, remaining competitive, and improving your bottom line.
 The MTLF is a private fund available only through Catalyst Connection that can help you finance these capital improvements.

 City of Pittsburgh manufacturers can receive up to $2,000 in matching funds for management consulting services and technical engagement assistance.

 Qualified companies in Pennsylvania can access funding for a wide range of training for their employees (trainings categorized as either Essential Skills Training or Advanced Technology Training).